blocky/attestation-service-examples/shipment_tracking_with_dhl/README.md

-# Getting Coin Prices From CoinGecko
+# Tracking a Shipment with DHL

-This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the CoinGecko API and processes it.
+This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the DHL Tracking API and processes it.

 Before starting this example, make sure you are familiar with the